Newton Faulkner: Sketches and Write It on Your Skin (2012–2013)

 An EP named Sketches was released on 17 April 2012 and contained three new tracks.
 It was taken off iTunes on 21 April 2012, and was updated and re-released on 21 May 2012.

 At several shows on his 2012 tour, Faulkner announced that his third studio album would be titled Write It on Your Skin, and a track called "Clouds" would be the album's first single.
 In June 2012, "Clouds" received BBC Radio 1 airplay.
 Write It on Your Skin was released on 9 July 2012 and reached number one on the UK Albums Chart.

 Faulkner performed two live gigs at Edinburgh's The Edge Festival in August 2012 with Reverieme.
 In September he played at Weyfest.
 In the Autumn of 2012, Newton and his brother Toby co-wrote several tracks with Janet Devlin for her upcoming debut album.

-In 2012, Faulkner played a UK wide tour for his album Write It On Your Skin, and in 2013 he toured Australia.
+In 2012, Faulkner played a UK wide tour for his album Write It on Your Skin, and in 2013 he toured Australia.

 Studio Zoo (2013–2014)

 The recording of Faulkner's fourth album Studio Zoo was being streamed live online, 24/7 for five weeks from 11 June 2013, with regular updates on the social networks.
 His home studio in East London was set up with four cameras, to follow every detail of recording the album..

 I am as excited as I am terrified by the prospect of having a house full of cameras film me while trying to record an album.
-The entire recording process will be streamed live and nothing has been recorded in advance - apart from some particularly good hand claps recorded in Paris.
+The entire recording process will be streamed live and nothing has been recorded in advance – apart from some particularly good hand claps recorded in Paris.
 The album will be made before your very eyes, no tricks, no producer and no engineer, just me, a guitar and a few surprise guests.

 On 16 June 2013 Faulkner played the main stage at the Isle of Wight Festival 2013 with live streaming as part of the Studio Zoo project.
 He played "Dream Catch Me", "I Need Something", "Brick by Brick", "Orange Skies" and a cover of Queen's "Bohemian Rhapsody", among others.

 The album Studio Zoo was released on 26 August 2013.
 It debuted at no. 10 at UK Albums Chart, becoming Faulkner's fourth top 10 studio album.

 Human Love (2015)

-On 15 September 2015, it was announced that Faulkner's fifth studio album, Human Love, would be released on 20 November 2015.
+Faulkner's fifth studio album, Human Love, was released on 20 November 2015.
 A music video for the album's lead single, a cover of Major Lazer's song "Get Free", was released the same day and featured a live take of Newton cutting off the long dreadlocks that had been a part of his instantly recognisable image since his teens.
 A second single, "Up Up and Away", was subsequently released and accompanied by a video featuring choreographed dance routines performed while Newton jogged along a river bank.